mesosphere/dcos-docs-site/pages/services/spark/2.3.1-2.2.1-2/install/index.md

    dcos {{ model.serviceName }} run --class org.apache.{{ model.serviceName }}.examples.SparkPi http://downloads.mesosphere.com.s3.amazonaws.com/assets/{{ model.serviceName }}/{{ model.serviceName }}-examples_2.10-1.5.0.jar"
    ```

 **Note:** A limited resource environment such as DC/OS Vagrant restricts some of the features available in DC/OS {{ model.techName }}.
-For example, unless you have enough resources to start up a 5-agent cluster, you will not be able to install DC/OS HDFS, and you thus won't be able to enable the history server.
+For example, you must have enough resources to start up a 5-agent cluster, otherwise you will not be able to install DC/OS HDFS an enable the history server.

 Also, a limited resource environment can restrict how you size your executors, for example with `{{ model.serviceName }}.executor.memory`.